vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The network that the virtual container host uses to generate the Docker API.
 The Docker API only uses this network.

-If not specified, the virtual container host uses the bridge network.
+If not specified, the virtual container host uses the external network for client traffic.

 <pre>--client-network <i>network_name</i></pre>

 ### `container-network` ###

+A network for container VMs to use for external communication when you  run `docker run` or `docker create` with the `--net` option.

+To specify a container network, you provide the name of a distributed port group for the container VMs to use, and a descriptive name for the container network that is used by Docker.

+- The distributed port group must exist before you run `vic-machine create`.
+- You cannot use the same distributed port group that you use for the bridge network.
+- You can create the distributed port group on the same distributed virtual switch as the distributed port group that you use for the bridge network.
+- The descriptive name appears under `Networks` when you run `docker info` on the deployed virtual container host.
+- Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.

+If you do not specify the `container-network` option, or if you run `docker run` or `docker create` without specifying `--net`, container VMs use the bridge network.

-The network that containers use for external communication.
-If you specify this option, you must also specify the `container-network-gateway`, `container-network-ip-range`, and `container-network-dns` options.
+If the network that you specify does not support DHCP, you must also specify the `container-network-gateway` option.

-If not specified, containers use the external network of the virtual container host.

-<pre>--container-network <i>network_name</i></pre>
+<pre>--container-network <i>distributed_port_group_name</i>:<i>container_network_name</i></pre>

 ### `container-network-gateway` ###

 The gateway for the subnet of the container network.
+This option is required if the network that you specify in the `container-network` option does not support DHCP.
 Specify the gateway in the format <code><i>container_network</i>:<i>subnet</i></code>.
-If you specify this option, you must also specify the `container-network`, `container-network-ip-range`, and `container-network-dns` options.
+If you specify this option, it is recommended that you also specify the  `container-network-dns` option.

-If not specified, containers use the external network of the virtual container host.
+ When you specify the container network gateway, you use the distributed port group that you specify in the `container-network `option.

-<pre>--container-network-gateway <i>network_name</i>:172.16.0.0/16</pre>
+<pre>--container-network-gateway <i>distributed_port_group_name</i>:<i>gateway_ip_address</i>/<i>subnet_mask</i></pre>

-### `container-network-ip-range` ###

-The range of IP addresses that container VMs can use.
-If you specify this option, you must also specify the `container-network`, `container-network-gateway`, and `container-network-dns` options.

-If not specified, containers use the external network of the virtual container host.

-<pre>--container-network-ip-range <i>network_name</i>:172.16.0.0/24, <i>network_name</i>:172.16.0.10-20</pre>

 ### `container-network-dns` ###

 The address of the DNS server for the container network.
-If you specify this option, you must also specify the `container-network`, `container-network-gateway`, and `container-network-ip-range` options.

-If not specified, containers use the external network of the virtual container host.
+This option is recommended if the network that you specify in the `container-network` option does not support DHCP.

+When you specify the container network DNS server, you use the distributed port group that you specify in the `container-network` option.

-<pre>--container-network-dns <i>network_name</i>:8.8.8.8</pre>
+<pre>--container-network-dns <i>distributed_port_group_name</i>:8.8.8.8</pre>

+### `container-network-ip-range` ###

+The range of IP addresses that container VMs can use if the network that you specify in the `container-network` option does not support DHCP.
+If you do not specify this option, the IP range for container VMs is the entire subnet that you specify in `container-network-gateway`.

+When you specify the container network IP range, you use the distributed port group that you specify in the `container-network `option.

+<pre>--container-network-ip-range <i>distributed_port_group_name</i>:192.168.100.2-192.168.100.254</pre>

+You can also specify the IP range as a CIDR.

+<pre>--container-network-ip-range <i>distributed_port_group_name</i>:192.168.100.0/24</pre>

 <a name="compute"></a>
 ## Compute Resource Options ##

-If vCenter Server on which you are deploying a virtual container host only includes a single instance of a standalone host, cluster, or resource pool, `vic-machine create` automatically detects and uses those resources.
+If the vCenter Server instance on which you are deploying a virtual container host only includes a single instance of a standalone host or  cluster, `vic-machine create` automatically detects and uses those resources.
 If you are deploying to an ESXi host that has no resource pools, `vic-machine create` automatically uses the default resource pool.
-If your vCenter Server includes multiple instances of standalone hosts, clusters, or resource pools, or if your ESXi host includes multiple resource pools, you must specify the resource to use in the `compute-resource` option.
+In these cases, you do not need to specify a compute resource when you run `vic-machine create`.

 ### `compute-resource` ###

 Short name: `-r`

 The relative path to the host, cluster, or resource pool in which to deploy the virtual container host.
+You specify the `compute-resource` option in the following circumstances:

+- A vCenter Server instance includes multiple instances of standalone hosts or clusters, or a mixture of standalone hosts and clusters.
+- An ESXi host includes multiple resource pools.
+- You want to deploy the virtual container host to a specific resource pool in your environment.

+If you do not specify the `compute-resource` option and multiple possible resources exist, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.

 * To deploy to a specific resource pool on an ESXi host, specify the name of the resource pool: <pre>--compute-resource  <i>resource_pool_name</i></pre>
 * To deploy to a vCenter Server instance that has more than one standalone host but no clusters, specify the IPv4 address or fully qualified domain name (FQDN) of the target host:<pre>--compute-resource <i>host_address</i></pre>
 * To deploy to a vCenter Server with more than one cluster, specify the name of the target cluster: <pre>--compute-resource <i>cluster_name</i></pre>
-* To deploy to a specific resource pool on a standalone host that is managed by vCenter Server, specify the IPv4 address or FQDN of the target host and name of the resource pool:<pre>--compute-resource <i>host_name</i>/Resources/<i>resource_pool_name</i></pre>
+* To deploy to a specific resource pool on a standalone host that is managed by vCenter Server, specify the IPv4 address or FQDN of the target host and name of the resource pool:<pre>--compute-resource <i>host_name</i>/<i>resource_pool_name</i></pre>
-* To deploy to a specific resource pool in a cluster, specify the names of the target cluster and the resource pool:<pre>--compute-resource <i>cluster_name</i>/Resources/<i>resource_pool_name</i></pre>
+* To deploy to a specific resource pool in a cluster, specify the names of the target cluster and the resource pool:<pre>--compute-resource <i>cluster_name</i>/<i>resource_pool_name</i></pre>

 <a name="datastore"></a>
 ## Datastore Options ##
-The `vic-machine` utility allows you to specify the datastores in which to store container VM files and container image files.
+The `vic-machine` utility allows you to specify the datastores in which to store container VM files, container image files, and the files for the virtual container host appliance.

+- vSphere Integrated Containers fully supports VMware Virtual SAN datastores.
+- vSphere Integrated Containers supports all alphanumeric characters, hyphens, and underscores in datastore paths.
+- vSphere Integrated Containers supports all alphanumeric characters, spaces, and parentheses in datastore names. vSphere Integrated Containers does not support hyphens and underscores in datastore names.

 ### `image-datastore` ###